NicolasCARPi/lab-knowledge/image-analysis/README.md

 # Available guides

-* [Fiji starting guide](fiji-imagej.md): Fiji is a tool for image analysis and processing
+* [Fiji starter guide](fiji-imagej.md): Fiji is a tool for image analysis and processing
+* [Python starter guide](python.md): the basics for using Python in image processing